The Beginning – Special Teachers for Special Children

 From “The Organization and History of the Irene Wortham Center” by Lucy Schifflin

-In the 1900’s, a group of dedicated parents of what were then called “retarded” children began to work for change in an education system that largely ignored them.
+In the 1900’s, a group of dedicated parents of what were then called “subnormal” children began to work for change in an education system that largely ignored them.
 From bringing special education teachers to Western North Carolina, to finding space for classes, and providing transportation, these parents worked tirelessly to ensure that their children would have the same opportunities to learn as other children for the next four decades.

 By the 1950’s, parents of students in these special education classes began to formally organize, and they joined together to form a local chapter of the Association of Retarded Citizens, now The ARC of Buncombe County.
 Members of Grace Presbyterian Church were instrumental in the early years of the association, conducting rummage sales and selling memberships and merchandise to raise funds, as well as other projects.